 If you have recently been dismissed from your place of employment, you’ve likely given some thought to severance pay.
-Though not every employee will be entitled to severance pay, those who have been working for the same employer for at least three months are generally entitled to at least one week’s pay for every year of employment.
+Though not every employee will be entitled to severance pay in Ontario, those who have been working for the same employer for at least three months are generally entitled to at least one week’s pay for every year of employment.
 Though severance pay is important, you may also have questions about other employee entitlements upon dismissal.

 Vacation pay is something that all employees are entitled to, and when an employee is terminated or resigns from their employment, they are still entitled to their earned vacation pay.
 Knowing how much vacation pay and severance pay an employee is entitled to will depend on the unique circumstances of each employee.
 In this post, the expert employment lawyers at Soni Law Firm outline the basics of what both employers and employees should know about vacation pay after termination of employment.

 Vacation pay and severance pay are two separate issues that need to be considered when employment is terminated by an employer.
 As an employee, you are entitled to be paid for any unpaid vacation time that has been earned during employment.
 You may also be entitled to severance pay.
 By understanding your rights as an employee, you will be better prepared to protect them if your employment is terminated.

 Knowing how much vacation pay you are entitled to will depend on factors such as your employment agreement and how much you have already used.
 Like vacation pay, severance pay is also influenced by a variety of factors.
 It is always a good idea to consult with a termination lawyer to ensure that you are receiving what you are entitled to as an employee.
 For more information on severance pay, see our posts, Understanding Severance Pay in Ontario, and Can Starting a New Job Impact Severance Pay?

 What Employers Need to Know About Severance and Vacation Pay